Distinguishing the Teachings from the Teacher

 • The teachings have their own medicine and spirit

-• Be mindful of our Western programming that makes us think we need a “middle-man” to access knowledge and beauty.
+• Be mindful of Western programming, which makes us think we need a “middle man” to access knowledge and beauty.

 About the author